 When St Patrick brought Christianity to Ireland in the 5th century, Ireland entered a Golden Age of Enlightenment and became known as the Land of Saints and Scholars.
 Impressive churches with high crosses were built at early monastic settlements like Clonmacnoise where the monks began to record the scriptures in beautifully illuminated manuscripts such as the Book of Kells, and intricately crafted metalwork items, inlaid with precious stones like the Ardagh Chalice and the Cross of Cong.
-But to get an idea of the places and landscapes that inspired the celts and the saints you should try and include one of the following sacred places in your itinerary.

 The 10 Best Sacred Places in Ireland are...